-Total disc replacement, using an artificial intervertebral disc designed for the lumbar spine, is proposed as an alternative to fusion in patients with persistent and disabling degenerative disc disease.
+Total disc replacement, using an artificial intervertebral disc designed for the lumbar spine, is proposed as an alternative to spinal fusion in patients with persistent and disabling degenerative disc disease leading to disabling symptoms.

 This policy is applicable to Commercial Products only.
 For BlueCHiP for Medicare, see related policy section.